← Back to all transforms

 scale (float): Standard deviation of the normal distribution used to sample random distances

 which can lead to color distortion.
-Default: False.
+If False, the same curve is applied to all channels,

 p (float): Probability of applying the transform.
 Default: 0.5